 A small column of air that rapidly sinks toward the ground from a thunderstorm and creates a burst of strong winds.
 Microbursts don’t last long (think: five to 10 minutes), but max wind speeds can hit higher than 100 mph and they can cause similar or worse damage than some tornadoes (think: downing powerlines, destroying homes).

 A storm along the East Coast, with winds typically coming from the northeast.
 They can happen anytime during the year, but are most frequent between September and April.
 They pretty much always bring some type of precipitation like rain or snow and winds.
 And they can cause disastrous coastal flooding, as well as billions of dollars in damage.
-Major nor’easters have happened as far back as 1888, and a more recent example: the one that hit the Northeast earlier this year, which brought more than a foot of snow to many areas.
+Major nor’easters have happened as far back as 1888, and a more recent example: the one that hit the Northeast in early 2021, which brought more than a foot of snow to many areas.

 Technically not a storm...but it might keep you indoors like a storm does.
 It’s freezing cold air that usually sits on top of the North Pole.
 Except sometimes it migrates south toward the US and causes record-breaking low temps during the winter in many parts of the country.
-A polar vortex hit the US as recently as this winter, with exceptionally cold temps hitting as far south as the Gulf of Mexico.
+Experts have predicted that a polar vortex will hit the US this winter.

 A sudden, strong wind associated with a storm.
-Ex: a snow squall is a sudden fall of snow that makes it hard to see and potentially dangerous to drive – and one hit NYC in 2019 and dropped about a half inch of snow.
+Ex: a snow squall is a sudden fall of snow that makes it hard to see and potentially dangerous to drive.
+Utah faced multiple snow squall warnings in late 2021.
 There are also…

 Squall lines: A group of storms arranged in a line, which usually include squalls.
 They’re more common in the eastern part of the US, especially during spring.